cprehn/MyLearningMentor/README.md

-# MyLearningMentor
+# M yLearning Mentor
-"Elements of AI" Building AI course project idea for utilizing AI in an individual's educational journey.
+## Summary: "Elements of AI" Building AI course project idea for utilizing AI in an individual's educational journey.

-# My Learning Mentor

 1. **Your idea in a nutshell**: Name your project and prepare to describe it briefly.
     1. AI Idea: My Learning Mentor
         1. A pedagogical expert assisting you in exploring and learning areas of interest.